 In a recent stretch appointment, the crap started surfacing again.
 I’ve been going regularly for about a year and after the initial emotional breakdowns prompting a couple of conversations with Stretch Guy, I've settled into learning to trust him and building my comfort level.
-A couple of appointments ago, the conversation turned more personal again and he shared more with me about his story.

 I almost cried.
 Almost. a little shaking, a few tears in my car, then nothing.
 It feels like I need to, but it’s not quite there yet.
 I have such a hard time processing all of this, and several days later I'm trying to work through emotions that came up, a constant stream of thoughts in my head wondering about why I react, how I react, is this ok?
 Is this what it's supposed to feel like to be vulnerable?
 How the hell do people do it????